KGGoodchild/PowerBI-Portfolio/Austin_Housing_Tool/README.md

 This **professional Power BI tool** provides a variety of views to help the consumer evaluate 2020 property listings in the Austin, TX area, based on location, nearby schools, property features, and a plethora of other metrics.

-This tool utilizes a **self-service design philosophy**, built with user-friendly web design principals that turns end-users from passive data viewers into **active, independent data investigators**.
+This tool utilizes a **self-service design philosophy**, built with user-friendly web-design principles that turns end-users from passive data viewers into **active, independent data investigators**.

  The dashboard is designed with multiple views:
  - **Overall Features**